DavidVLe1/medieval-platform-shooter/readme.md

 > **Post-condition**: None
 >
 >  ### Save Game Data
-> If the player is logged in, they are able to save their game to their account for later.
+> Once the player is logged in, they are able to save their game to their account for later.
 >
 > suggested data:
 > - Visual Feedback: health bar, level completion message, changes in characters/objects/environment.